noahfraiture/coma/README.md

 ## Plan for the Future

 ### Topology

+In v0.2 the topolgy came but prety primitive, the previous objectives still stands.

 I aim to provide the complete topology of the website based on different heuristics:
 - Hierarchy of the website.
 - Discovery from the provided link using BFS (Breadth-First Search) and DFS (Depth-First Search).